pazcharles02/OBS-and-Twitch-Livestreaming/docs/go-live.md

 ![OBS Stream Key OK](https://github.com/pazcharles02/OBS-and-Twitch-Livestreaming/blob/gh-pages/assets/images/OBS_stream_key_OK.png?raw=true "OBS Stream Key OK")

 And you're done!
-Your stream key has been set up, and all you need to do to start streaming and go live now is to hit the "Start Streaming" button in OBS!
+Your stream key has been set up, and all you need to do to start streaming and go live now is to click the "Start Streaming" button in OBS!